deepinv/deepinv/docs/source/deepinv.physics.rst

 Blur & Super-Resolution
 ^^^^^^^^^^^^^^^^^^^^^^^^
-Different types of blur operators are available.
+Different types of blur operators are available, from simple stationary kernels to space-varying ones.
-They can be stationary (convolutions) or space-varying.
-Also, we integrated super-resolution applications by composing blurs with downsampling.

 .. autosummary::
    :toctree: stubs